BruMedeiross/app_LunchTray/README.md

 Lunch Tray (solved code)
 ==================================

-Starter code for the third independent project for Android Basics in Kotlin
+StarterCode - for the third independent project for Android Basics in Kotlin

-StartCommit - solution
+StartCommit - for solution

 Introduction
 ------------